nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/CARRIER_AT_commands.rst

   * ``0`` - Success or nothing to report.
   * *Negative value* - Failure or request to defer an application reboot or modem functional mode change.
-  * *Positive value* - Number of bytes received through the App Data Container object.
+  * *Positive value* - Number of bytes received through the App Data Container object or the Binary App Data Container object.

-* The ``<data>`` parameter is a string that contains the data received through the App Data Container object.
+* The ``<data>`` parameter is a string that contains the data received through the App Data Container object or the Binary App Data container object.

 The events of type ``1``, ``2`` and ``3`` will typically be followed by an error event of type ``20``.
 This indicates to the application that the library is waiting for the appropriate modem functional mode change.